Trouble Shooting & Frequently Asked Questions

 AlcoSense™ is an advanced and highly sensitive instrument, to ensure safe use and accurate readings it is imperative that you learn how to use the unit correctly by reading and understanding the instruction manual.
-If you do not have your hard copy you can download an electronic copy of the manual from here.
+If you do not have your hard copy you can download it from the links above.

 - How do breathalysers work?

 - How is alcohol processed by the body?